Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

-(iv) For this utility specification, it is never asymptotically optimal to specialize in the low mean, low variance arm.
-Indeed, by (\ref{u5limit}), specializing in the high mean, high variance arm is superior for large horizons, and this is true given only the ordinal assumption (\ref{mv2}) about their means and variances.
-However, the latter strategy is also not asymptotically optimal for large enough $\alpha $, and the set of parameter values $\left( \underline{\alpha }^{\prime },\infty \right) $ where asymptotic optimality of arm 1 fails depends on the numerical values of means and variances.
-For example, the set grows as $\sigma _{1}$ increases (keeping $\mu _{1}$, $\mu _{2}$ and $\sigma _{2}$ fixed) - a larger variance makes it more likely that repeated choice of arm 1 will produce a cumulative shortfall, which is tolerable only if the associated penalty parameter $ \alpha $ is even smaller.
+(iv) This utility specification, for which only the existence of a shortfall and not its size matters, implies that \textit{it is never asymptotically optimal to specialize in the low mean, low variance arm}.\footnote{ Intuitively, relying exclusively on the more conservative arm increases the asymptotic likelihood of cumulative shortfalls.
+The problem is reminiscent of the classic introductory story in Dubins and Savage (1976, Ch.
+1) of a gambler who must decide how to gamble in order to minimize the probability that cumulative winnings fall short of a fixed target.
+Their solution is that he should not gamble cautiously.} Indeed, by (\ref{u5limit}), specializing in the high mean, high variance arm is superior for large horizons without any regard to the numerical magnitudes of $\mu _{1}-\mu _{2} $ and $\sigma _{1}^{2}-\sigma _{2}^{2}$.
+However, specializing in the high mean, high variance arm is also ruled out for large enough $\alpha $ - those lying in $\left( \underline{\alpha }^{\prime },\infty \right) $.
+Note that this set grows larger as $\sigma _{1}$ increases (keeping $\mu _{1}$, $ \mu _{2}$ and $\sigma _{2}$ fixed) - a larger variance makes it more likely that repeated choice of arm 1 will produce a cumulative shortfall, which is tolerable only if the associated penalty parameter $\alpha $ is smaller.
+Therefore, as in the semivariance model (iii), for a range of parameter values \textit{asymptotic optimality can be achieved only through diversification across time}.